• Home

 2. Place the onions, sliced lemons, and half of the sage and rosemary into the roasting pan or Dutch oven.

-3. Brush the hens with the melted butter, olive oil, minced garlic.
+3. Brush the hens with melted butter, olive oil, and minced garlic.

 4. Rub the hens thoroughly with the dry rub mixture.

-5. Arrange the Cornish hens into the roasting pan or Dutch oven, place the remaining sage leaves, sprigs of rosemary, and sliced lemon in-between the Cornish hens.
+5. Arrange the Cornish hens into the roasting pan or Dutch oven, and place the remaining sage leaves, sprigs of rosemary, and sliced lemon in between the Cornish hens.

-6. Bake in a pre-heated oven at 375 ° F until an instant-read thermometer reads inserted into the thickest part of the thigh registers 165 ° F, and the juices run clear.
+6. Bake, without a lid, in a preheated oven at 375 ° F until an instant-read thermometer reads inserted into the thickest part of the thigh registers 165 ° F and the juices run clear.
 (Cooking time: 45 minutes to an hour)

-7. When finished baking, remove the pan from the oven and let stand for 15 minutes.
+8. When finished baking, remove the pan from the oven and let it stand for 15 minutes.

 Tip: if you’re cooking for a larger crowd, you can double the recipe.
 You can also check out this post for other Cornish Hens recipes.